Lehoj/pokemon-team-generator/README.md

-An app that generates random Pokémon for your team.
+A simple app created in vanilla JS that generates random Pokémon for your team.

 Choose between 1 to 6 Pokémon and customize your selection by specifying a generation or including all existing Pokémon.
 You can also toggle their shininess.